gauravramachandra/Digital-Identity-and-Asset-Vault-using-blockchain/README.md

    python run_app.py
    ```

-4. Click the link from the client terminal to access the application
+4. Click the link from the client(right) terminal to access the application.
+   (Note: peer.py and run_app.py are running on different ports to avoid collision).

+5. Enter user name -> Select File -> click Uplaod -> click "Request to Mine".
+The file gets stored in the blockchain.
+   Go back and refresh the page to see the uplaoded files.

-5. Open a new terminal to run the Proof of Work comparison:
+6. Open a new terminal to run the Proof of Work comparison:
    ```bash
    python POW_Comparison.py
    ```